GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/Technical.md

             - --path: Absolute path to JSON file inside the container.
 Default is `/opt/config-init/db/config.json`

                 - Please note that to load this file from the host, you'll need to place your `config.json` in a mounted volume that links to the `--path` directory.
-[Example](https://github.com/GluuFederation/gluu-docker/blob/master/examples/single-host/run_all.sh#L81)
+[Example](https://github.com/GluuFederation/gluu-docker/blob/master/examples/single-host/run_all.sh#L81) or:

+                        docker run --rm \
+                        -v /path/to/config/:/opt/config-init/db/ \
+                        gluufederation/config-init:3.1.2_dev \
+                        load \
+                        --kv-host <consul address>

 - OpenDJ